bxdoan/bxdoan/README.md

 <div align="center">

-> There are no traffic jams along the extra mile.
+> I have been impressed with the urgency of doing.
+Knowing is not enough; we must apply.
+Being willing is not enough; we must do.

-> — Roger Staubach —
+> — Leonardo da Vinci —

 </div>